rainmaker29/Tibbe-RAG/README.md

-# Tibbe-AG: From RAG to Agentic — Validating Islamic-Medicine Responses with LLM Agents
+# Tibbe-RAG: From RAG to Agentic — Validating Islamic-Medicine Responses with LLM Agents

-This repository accompanies the paper **"From RAG to Agentic: Validating Islamic-Medicine Responses with LLM Agents"** (Tibbe-AG).
+This repository accompanies the paper **"From RAG to Agentic: Validating Islamic-Medicine Responses with LLM Agents"** (Tibbe-RAG).
 It contains the curated Prophetic-medicine benchmark, the raw model generations for three inference settings, the multi-judge 3C3H evaluation outputs, qualitative examples, and documentation of the prompts and evaluation methodology.

 - **Paper:** From RAG to Agentic: Validating Islamic-Medicine Responses with LLM Agents
 - **arXiv:** [abs/2506.15911](https://arxiv.org/abs/2506.15911) · [PDF](https://arxiv.org/pdf/2506.15911) (cs.CL)